Fair Division with Two-Sided Preferences: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by JSPS KAKENHI Grant Numbers JP17K12646, JP20K19739, JP21K17708, and JP21H03397, by JST PRESTO Grant Numbers JPMJPR2122 and JPMJPR20C1, by Value Exchange Engineering, a joint research project between Mercari, Inc.\ and the RIISE, by the Singapore Ministry of Education under grant number MOE-T2EP20221-0001, and by an NUS Start-up Grant.
-We would like to thank the anonymous reviewers for their valuable comments.
+This work was partially supported by JSPS KAKENHI Grant Numbers JP17K12646, JP20K19739, JP21K17708, and JP21H03397, by JST PRESTO Grant Numbers JPMJPR2122 and JPMJPR20C1, by JST ERATO Grant Number JPMJER2301, by Value Exchange Engineering, a joint research project between Mercari, Inc.\ and the RIISE, by the Singapore Ministry of Education under grant number MOE-T2EP20221-0001, and by an NUS Start-up Grant.
+We would like to thank the IJCAI 2023 reviewers and participants, as well as the Games and Economic Behavior reviewers, for their valuable feedback.